 In an effort to provide you with what you need to start your research, below, you will find questions, answers, lists, and videos.
 This is in addition to a national resource list at the bottom.

 There’s a lot of symptoms that accompany PTSD, such as depression, anxiety, and sleeplessness.
 Of course, that’s only naming a few.
-So, if you can relate to these, I invite you to continue reading this page and the entire site to learn more about Post-traumatic Stress Disorder FAQs.
+So, if you can relate to these, I invite you to continue reading this page to learn more about Post-traumatic Stress Disorder FAQs.
+I refer to PTSD in posts and how my life has been affected by it.
+But, by design, this site is for healing from traumatic experiences – whatever they may be.

 The Post-traumatic Stress Disorder FAQs